samaea/virtual-assistant-workshop/README.md

 # Azure Virtual Assistant Workshop
 **Welcome to the one and only ASPIRE FY20 "WHO RUN THE WORLD?
 BOTS BOTS" - WORKSHOP**

-The following guide will help you step by step to develop your own Virtual Assistant Chatbot without the need of any code experience.
-Due to the deployment of a Virtual Assistant or Skill takes around 10 minutes, we will create them both in parallel to save time: a Virtual Assistant and a Point of Interest Skill (remember, a Skill = a Bot, thus you will deploy two bots in total).
+The following guide will help you developing step by step your own Virtual Assistant Chatbot without the need of any code experience.
+We will use the Virtual Assistant template along with the Point of Interest Skill.
+Due to the deployment taking around 10 minutes, we will create them both in parallel to save time - remember, a Skill = a Bot, thus you will deploy two bots in total.
 Later in the lab, we will then join up the Virtual Assistant to your skill (parent and child relationship).
 As a result, your bot will be able to perform the following tasks:
 1) Give you answers to the questions stated in the Microsoft Ready FaQ
 2) Give you answers to Point of Interest questions
 3) Is reachable over Teams and via Voice

-From an arechitectural perspective, the following Azure services are being used:
+From an architectural perspective, the following Azure services are being used:
 - **Bot Framework Virtual Assistant Template thats contains the following Azure services:**
   -  Web App
   -  Cosmos Database
   -  Storage account
   -  **Azure Cognitive Services:**
       - QnA Maker
       - LUIS (Language Understanding Intelligent Service)
       - Azure Search Service
       - Content Moderator

 ```diff
 + Before you begin: